Claire Dearing: Sexism allegations

+Before the release of Jurassic World, filmmaker Joss Whedon criticized a clip of the film that showed Owen and Claire arguing about the treatment of the park's dinosaurs.
+Whedon called the clip "'70s-era sexist", stating, "She's a stiff, he's a life-force—really?
+Still?"
+In response, Trevorrow said: "He was seeing the beginning of a slow deconstruction of those archetypes.
+All I could feel was, 'Look, yes, it's designed to be this way.'
+I don't feel that we need to surrender a woman's femininity in order for her to be a badass action hero.
+That was something I was interested in.
+I feel like I’ve seen a lot of women who are made to look very masculine and tough — and that's awesome too.
+But this felt like someplace I could go that might actually be new in how retro it is.
+So we embraced it."

-Some critics opined that the first film's depiction of Claire was sexist, including its push for her to become a maternal figure.
+After Jurassic World was released, some film critics also found its depiction of Claire to be sexist, including its push for her to become a maternal figure.
 According to Jordan Hoffman of Guardian US: "When Claire’s sister (Judy Greer) basically says, 'When you become a mother, you'll understand,' and Claire's response is to look guilty, it's pretty damning.
 As if women who do not reproduce are incapable of being good hosts to visiting relatives".
 Alex Abad-Santos of Vox wrote that the film "divides women into two categories, presenting the characteristics of those two categories as mutually exclusive; loving women with demanding jobs don't exist in this world, nor do tough moms".
 Marlow Stern, writing for The Daily Beast, found the film to be about "a woman's 'evolution' from an icy-cold, selfish corporate shill into a considerate wife and mother".
 The Encyclopedia of Sexism in American Films (2019) stated that Claire "is set up as the target of the audience's ire from the very beginning", writing that early scenes "nudge the audience to judge her harshly until, near the end, she adopts more traditionally 'feminine' traits".